Education in LadakhOperation New HopeVillage education committeesTeachers trainingNew textbooksOther initiatives

 Operation New Hope

 SECMOL launched Operation New Hope (ONH), in 1994 to overhaul the primary education system in the Government schools in Ladakh.
-This tried to tackle the very roots of the problem of educational failure and to reform the education system, especially in remote villages.
+This tried to tackle the roots of the problem and to reform the education system, especially in remote villages.
 The ONH movement had three arms working together: the Government, the Non-Governmental Organizations (NGOs), and the village communities.

 ONH's aims and objectives: